 'Peter Wilcox' has a semi-erect plant habit with intermediate foliage.
-Tubers have a purple and slightly netted skin with a medium yellow flesh (Figure 1), according to Florida rating codes for potato tuber characteristics (Table 1).
-The tubers have a fair to good appearance with round to oblong shape and intermediate eye depth with apical distribution (Tables 1 and 3).
-The tubers have a low to medium specific gravity of 1.065 (Table 2) with a long dormancy (time required for sprout emergence).
-'Peter Wilcox' has high yield potential under Florida production conditions with 219 cwt/acre marketable yield and 74% of the tubers produced in tuber size distribution classes A1 and A3 (Table 2).
+Tubers have a purple and slightly netted skin with a medium-yellow flesh (Figure 1), according to Florida rating codes for potato tuber characteristics (Table 1).
+The tubers have a fair to good appearance with round to oblong shape and intermediate to shallow eye depth with apical distribution (Tables 1 and 3).
+The tubers have a low to medium specific gravity of 1.066 (Table 2) with a long dormancy (time required for sprout emergence).
+Tuber carotenoid concentration was shown to be higher than that for 'Yukon Gold' (Haynes et al. 2015).
+'Peter Wilcox' has high yield potential under Florida production conditions with 221 cwt/acre marketable yield and 75% of the tubers